olga-medvedeva/AbstractTree/README.md

 Custom tree project with vertical and horizontal traversal.

-The tree has the following structure if filled with sequential numbers (as shown in the Solution.class):
+The tree has the following structure if filled with sequential numbers from 1 to 16 (as shown in the Solution.class):

 ![123](https://user-images.githubusercontent.com/90202470/132716427-9fcdf627-01ae-4d2d-98ac-bc63f2c5acbe.png)